dgkirkwood/teleport-terraform-quickstart/teleport_targets/windows_desktop/azure/README.md

 # Teleport Quick Start with Terraform
 ## Desktop Access to Windows Server 2016 on Azure

 This repository contains Terraform code to stand up a Windows Domain Controller and domain member server, for the purposes of being accessed via Teleport.
+This code uses AzureRM Virtual Machine Extensions to create an AD Domain, and to join the client to that domain.
+This repo uses code from https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples.

 ## Pre-requisites
 Please note the following pre-requisites for using this repository:
 - A working, accessible Teleport cluster.
 You will need your proxy address as an input to this code.
 - A Packer build for a linux image for the RDP agent.
-You can follow the instructions [here](https://github.com/dgkirkwood/teleport-terraform-quickstart/tree/main/teleport_targets/ssh/azure-linux-vm#packer-build)
+You can follow the instructions [here](https://github.com/dgkirkwood/teleport-terraform-quickstart/tree/main/teleport_targets/ssh/azure-linux-vm#packer-build) to generate the VM image.
 - A Teleport join token.
-You can generate this on your cluster using `tctl tokens add --type=node,windowsdesktop`
+You can generate this on your Teleport cluster using `tctl tokens add --type=node,windowsdesktop`
 - The Terraform binary on your local machine, or on a machine where you can perform the automated builds.
 Tested using Terraform v1.2.4
 - Azure credentials.
 Any of the accepted credential types for automated provisioning on Azure.
 Examples can be found [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started).